-Attendance of up to two weeks 80%
+Attendance of up to one week (Student treated as a no-show) 100%

+Attendance of any part of the second week 80%

-Week Three 60%
+Week three 60%

-Week Four 40%
+Week four 40%

-Week Five 20%
+Week five 20%

-Attendance of more than five weeksno re fund
+Attendance of more than five weeksn o refund

-The withdrawal date used in determining the appropriate refund rate will be the date on file in the Registrar's Office.
-Board will be pro-rated based on the official date of withdrawal.
-All rooms in College residence halls and College-owned sorority and fraternity houses are rented and contracted for each enrollment period and, therefore nonrefundable.
+The withdrawal date used in determining the appropriate refund rate will be the date on File in the Registrar's Office.
 Withdrawing can also affect a student's financial assistance.
+Please refer to the financial assistance section of this catalog.
+Room and Board charges for students living in College Housing will be pro-rated based on the official date of withdrawal.
+Students who live in a Greek house must contact the sorority or fraternity for their refund.
+No-show students will receive a 100% refund of room and board.
+Withdrawing can also affect a student's financial aid.
 Please refer to the financial assistance section of this Catalog for additional information.

-Students who are on a College board plan and are participating in an off-campus trip during Spring Term can be eligible for a pro-rated board refund if they are off campus for at least seven consecutive days.
-Refunds will be issued in June and mailed to the students' billing address.
+Students who are on a College Board plan and are participating in an off-campus trip during Spring Term can be eligible for pro-rated board refund if they are off campus for at least seven consecutive days.
+Refunds for Spring Term will be issued in June and either mailed to the student's home address or direct deposited into their bank account.
 Students who live in a Greek house must contact the sorority or fraternity for their refund.